 A VSCode syntax and UI theme based on Jummiterm.
 Jummiterm is a text highlighting scheme for terminals and code which I have developed for my own dotfiles.
 It is suitable for web development and system administration, designed with the following document types in mind:

 8 basic cterm colors which are in inverted sorting for their bright variations

 Use of darkened/lightened shades of basic theme colors to keep the number of unique colors low

 Use italics instead of a new color where possible

 A reaction to maximalist color themes that brightly mark every token possible with a unique divergent color, making the reading choppy.
 Non-users of the scheme should be able to immediately understand what the highlighting communicates.

 Use of a typical terminal foreground color for text that doesn't need special emphasis.
 Powerful tokens built in to the language should get more emphasis than user tokens.

-Comments that blend into the background a bit are easy to skim over when you need to focus on the syntax but are still very legible when paid attention to.
+Comments that blend into the background a bit are easy to skim over when you need to focus on the active code content.

 Different parts of your stack should be visually distinct

-Testing and adjusting alpha token colors in work environments
+Testing and adjusting token colors in work environments

 More thoughtful error and warning highlighting